Iridium is just fast in every way. It starts very fast, loads and also renders very complex web sites really fast.

-Iridium has various enhancements where it forces strict security to provide the maximum level of security without compromising compatibility.
+Iridium Browser has various enhancements where it forces strict security to provide the maximum level of security without compromising compatibility.

 We try to distribute it in ways where it allows easy installation and yet allows administrators to deploy it easily.
 An example is an MSI-based installation mechanism for easy deployments throughout an entire organization.

-As you can imagine, developing, provision of infrastructure, and testing is very intense work.
-This results in costs to maintain easy imaginable things such as bandwidth, but also infrastructure such as maintaining build systems.
+As you can imagine, developing, provisioning of infrastructure, and testing is very intense work.
+This results in costs to maintain easy imaginable things such as bandwidth, but also infrastructure like build systems.
 For ongoing success and providing builds for multiple platforms, it is key to have dedicated developers focused on this browser project.
-If you see a value in the Iridium browser for you personally, for your organization, please consider a donation.
+If you see value in Iridium Browser for you personally or your organization, please consider a donation.

-If you are a security developer which knows Chromium or is security focused in general, feel free writing us through our mailing list.
+If you are a security developer which knows Chromium or is focused on security in general, feel free to write us through our mailing list.
 Patches are very welcome and will get reviewed in short order!

 We think that privacy is more important than ever.
 We do not feel that your translations should be transparently sent to a central service which can potentially be misused.
-We think sending out literally anything you type is not an option.
-By using and recommending Iridium, you help evolve a serious alternative come true.
+We think that sending out literally anything you type is not an option.
+By using and recommending Iridium Browser, you help evolve a serious alternative come true.